candidtim/hnewsfetch/README.md

+# Archived and replaced by hnwelcome

+⚠ This software is no longer maintained and is replaced by https://github.com/candidtim/hnwelcome

+---

 # Hacker News Top Stories for the terminal

 This simple tool fetches latest top stories from [Hacker News](https://news.ycombinator.com/) and displays them in